opentransportro/OpenTripPlanner-data-container/README.md

 update osm data:
   `gulp osm:update`

-download new gtfs data for waltti:
+download new gtfs data for timisoara:
-  `ROUTERS=waltti gulp gtfs:dl`
+  `ROUTERS=timisoara gulp gtfs:dl`

 #### Configuration
 It is possible to change the behaviour of the data builder by defining environment variables.